aws-samples/waf-log-sample-athena-queries/README.md

 #### Example 7: Session tracking – Lifecycle of a client request (Client session activity by token)
 With the query in Example 6 , you  have a list of tokens utilized by different IPs.
 Once a WAF token is issued, use [this query](sql/alltraffic_bywaftoken.sql) to find out which all requests were made with that token.
 Before running the query replace the text "INSERT_THE_TOKEN_ID_HERE" with the WAF token into the query.

+#### Example 8: Calculating thresholds for Rate Based Rules
+[This query](sql/rbrheaderthreshold.sql)  gives the thresholds for your Rate Based Rules such as how many requests were received with a specific header in a 5 minute window over the past 7 days .
+You get min, max, avg, p95, p99 values of the requests  coming in with unique values of the header.
+If you dont need the unique values of the header, then you can  comment out all references to headervalue.
+This allows you to calculate the thresholds for traffic which has the specific header.

+[This query](sql/rbrclientipurithreshold.sql)  gives the thresholds for your Rate Based Rules such as how many requests were received with from a specific IP / for a URI  in a 5 minute window over the past 7 days .
+You get min, max, avg, p95, p99 values of the requests  coming in with unique values of the IP/ URI combination.
+This allows to calculate what thresholds you want to setup for your rate based rules based on IP/URI combination

+#### Example 9: Calculating traffic blocked by Rate Based Rules
+[This query](sql/trafficByRBRHeader.sql)  gives the details about the  traffic being blocked by your Rate Based Rules using a  specific header as an AGGREGATION KEY.
+It calculates the traffic  blocked  in  5 minute intervals during the specified time slot.
+You can add/change additional  AGGREGATION KEYS  per your WAF rules to validate that rules are working as per your requirements.

+[This query](sql/trafficBYRBRURI.sql)  gives the details about the  traffic being blocked by your Rate Based Rules using a URI as an AGGREGATION KEY.
+It calculates the traffic  blocked  in  5 minute intervals during the specified time slot .
+You can add/change additional  AGGREGATION KEYS  per your WAF rules to validate that rules are working as per your requirements.

 ### Tips to make Athena queries faster
 To improve query performance refer to [Athena performance tuning post](https://docs.aws.amazon.com/athena/latest/ug/performance-tuning.html).
 It is important to reduce the data being queried.
 Here are some additional tips to help improve your Athena queries.